PointCloudLibrary/pcl/doc/tutorials/content/index.rst

   * :ref:`using_pcl_with_eclipse`

      ======  ======
-     |mi_7|  Title: **Using Eclipse as your PCL trunk editor**
+     |mi_7|  Title: **Using Eclipse as your PCL editor**

              Author: *Koen Buys*

-             Compatibility: > PCL 1.7
+             Compatibility: PCL git master

-             This tutorial shows you how to get your PCL trunk as a project in Eclipse.
+             This tutorial shows you how to get your PCL as a project in Eclipse.
      ======  ======

      .. |mi_7| image:: images/pcl_logo.png